 With Japan-based stores or shopping services that price in yen, it may be difficult to determine how much you're really going to pay until you actually have to send payment.
 PayPal and other payment processors can skim a little extra off the top of the exchange rate, or add actual fees (which you may not see until you check your billing statement at the end of the month).

 You can always see the current exchange rate on our homepage, however be aware that this is provided for informational purposes only.
 Our products may be priced differently depending on when we received them, since the exchange rate does change over time.

-We try to keep our prices as low as possible, because obviously the lower our prices, the more we sell.
+We try to keep our prices as low as possible - the lower our prices, the more we sell.
 However, we must also recover the import costs we do have or there's no point for us to be in business.
 Importing clothes from Japan involves shipping costs, fees of various kinds, import duties, and other costs.
 We do what we can to minimize these costs so we do not have to pass them along to you, but we do have to add a small markup to our clothes to recover the costs we do have.
 That averages about $10 per item, but it can be more or less depending on various factors (especially the size and weight of the item, with smaller, lighter items having lower costs to import).

 We're still confident that our prices are lower - in some cases much lower - than what you would pay with a Japan-based store or shopping service.
-Shipping a single item from Japan to the United States can cost upwards of 3,000 yen, or $40 - far higher than the $10 or so that we add to the dollar price of each item.
-And again, if you're thinking that the exchange rate is still 130 yen to the dollar, you may get a nasty surprise when you look at your billing statement after you've already paid a Japan-based seller.
+Shipping a single item from Japan to the United States can cost upwards of 3,000 yen, or around $30 - far higher than the $10 or so that we add to the dollar price of each item.

 A note on shipping charges